morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model_2.rst

             ]

-The javascript handler which opens the dialog can be refactored in a completely generic way, with no reference to the specific Model in use:
+The javascript handler which opens the dialog can be refactored in a completely generic way, with no reference to the specific Model in use (and is also reusable for any dialog which submits an arbitrary form):

 .. code:: javascript

     <script language="javascript">

-        function onObjectEdit(event, modal_element, cbAfterLoad, cbAfterSuccess) {
+        function openModalDialogWithForm(event, modal, cbAfterLoad, cbAfterSuccess) {
+            // If "modal" is a selector, initialize a modal object,
+            // otherwise just use it
+            if ($.type(modal) == 'string') {
-            var modal = initModalDialog(event, modal_element);
+                modal = initModalDialog(event, modal);
+            }
             var url = $(event.target).data('action');
             $.ajax({
                 type: 'GET',